iamarsenibragimov/loxo-laravel-api/API_COVERAGE.md

 ---

-## Как добавить новый эндпоинт
+## How to Add a New Endpoint

-1. Добавьте метод в `LoxoApiInterface`
+1. Add method to `LoxoApiInterface`
-2. Реализуйте метод в `LoxoApiService`
+2. Implement method in `LoxoApiService`
-3. Добавьте тест в `LoxoApiServiceTest`
+3. Add test to `LoxoApiServiceTest`
-4. Обновите документацию в README.md
+4. Update documentation in README.md
-5. Обновите этот файл покрытия
+5. Update this coverage file
-6. Обновите CHANGELOG.md
+6. Update CHANGELOG.md

 ---

-*Последнее обновление: {{ date('Y-m-d H:i:s') }}*
+*Last updated: 2024-12-19*